The Viterbo Transfer as a Map of Spectra: Quadratic Forms Associated With the Action in .

-one has in total stabilized $f$ with something homotopic to a standard stabilization, because it is easy to get the two ``twistings'' to cancel out.
-We have now homotoped the map $f$, stabilized in the standard way, to a map into $\Omega_s(\La(n+3k))$.
+one has in total stabilized $f$ with something homotopic to a standard stabilization.
+Indeed, it is easy to get the two ``twistings'' to cancel out.
+So we have now homotoped the map $f$, stabilized in the standard way, to a map into $\Omega^S(\La(n+3m))$.

-The last statement in the lemma follows from the fact that these highly connected inclusions of Grassmannians into $\Omega\La\simeq \Z \times B\Or$ used in the proof, are the standard way of identifying the stable bundle with the difference of two actual bundles. \end{bevis}
+The fact that we can assume this homotopy to have bounded energy can be argued as follows.
+First compose $l$ with a deformation retraction of all curves with energy less than $C_l$ to a compact subspace.
+Then use the above on this compact subspace in $\Lambda \La(k)$.
+Now this homotopy has compact image hence bounded in energy.

-What we in fact proved was that the map is homotopic to a map factoring through $\Omega_s \La(n_2)$, where $V_-$ is the trivial bundle of dimension $k$.
-This is equivalent to the fact that any stable bundle over a compact space can be written as the difference between a bundle and a trivial bundle.
+The last statement in the lemma follows from the fact that these highly connected inclusions of Grassmannians into $\Omega\La\simeq \Z \times B\Or$ used in the proof, are the standard way of identifying the stable bundle with the difference of two actual bundles. \end{proof}

-If we want to use this together with lemmas \ref{thomsusp} and \ref{quadcon}, we need to calculate negative bundles for the quadratic form $B_r^D$ whenever $S_\La$ is of product type and on standard form on the factor $\Lambda D^{2k}$.
+What we in fact proved was that the map is homotopic to a map factoring through $\Omega^S \La(n+3m)$, where $D_-$ is the trivial bundle of dimension $m$ (given by the last $m$ factors in $\R^{n+3m}$).
+This is well-known; indeed, any virtual bundle over a compact space can be written as the difference between an actual vector bundle and a trivial vector bundle.